-The NACES MPA is an Important Bird and Biodiversity Area (IBBA) and the most important pelagic foraging ground in the Area Beyond National Jurisdiction of the OSPAR maritime area for at least 22 seabird species.
-The Site is used by an estimated 2.9-5 million seabirds (Table 3, Annex 4 Figures A4.1-A4.21).
-Long term datasets from around the Atlantic (OSPAR Marine Area, Canada and South Atlantic) demonstrates that the Site is used by species across different seasons and years (Annexes 3, 4, 6, 7 and 8).
-The analysis of seabird tracking data, and previously published findings, support that the Site is used as a foraging ground by several pelagic species and by individuals from different colonies, during the same time periods (Figure 5, Annex 3).
-The highest concentrations of seabirds occurred during the winter period (October-March), when large numbers of deep diving Alcids (e.g. Little Auk, Atlantic Puffin, Thick-billed Murre) and Black-legged Kittiwake and Northern Fulmar use the area.
-Significant numbers of seabirds also use the Site during spring and summer- ca. 2.9-3 million individuals.
+The [proposed] MPA is used by an estimated 2.9-5 million seabirds (Table 3, Annex 6, Figures A6.1-A6.21).
+Long term datasets and multi-year data seabird colonies from around the Atlantic (OSPAR Marine Area, Canada and South Atlantic) demonstrates that the [proposed] MPA is used by species across different seasons and years (Annexes 3, 4, 6 and 7).
+The analysis of seabird tracking data, and previously published findings, support that the [proposed] MPA is used as a foraging ground by several pelagic species and by individuals from different colonies, during the same time periods (Annex 4).
+The highest concentrations of seabirds occurred during the winter period (October-March), when large numbers of deep diving Alcids (e.g., Little Auk, Atlantic Puffin, Thick-billed Murre) and Black-legged Kittiwake and Northern Fulmar use the area.
+Significant numbers of seabirds also use the [proposed] MPA during spring and summer- ca. 2.9-3 million individuals.